towersvault/shinpokered/README.md

 - Added a hidden super potion in celadon city
 - Added a hidden moon stone in diglett's cave
 - Added a hidden nugget in diglett's cave
+- Added hidden potion on route 22
+- Additional hidden potion in viridian city
+- Added two hidden repels to pewter city
+- Added a hidden great ball and pokedoll on route 6
+- Added hidden max revive on route 11
+- Added hidden ultra ball on route 8

 #Built-In Nuzlocke Mode